 (d) with respect to a Capacity Committed CMU which is an Interconnector CMU, transferring all Capacity Agreements relating to that CMU outright to a person acquiring that Electricity Interconnector (or, if it is a Prospective Interconnector CMU, all the contractual and other rights and assets then owned by the Capacity Provider and necessary to achieve the Substantial Completion Milestone with respect to such CMU) provided that such person is an Acceptable Transferee,

-in each case such transfer of the Capacity Agreement to be in accordance with the Regulations and the Rules (including the requirements relating to the updating of the Capacity Market Register).
+in each case such transfer of the Capacity Agreement to be in accordance with the Regulations and the Rules (including the requirements relating to the updating of the Capacity Market Register) and the Capacity Market Metering Register.
 An individual transfer under Rule 9.2.4(a) may not relate to more than one Delivery Year.

 9.2.5 Transfers of a Capacity Agreement:

-(a) under Rule 9.2.4(a) can only be effected on the Capacity Market Register after the T-1 Auction for the relevant Delivery Year has concluded (or, in the case of an SA Agreement, after 30th May 2017) and provided that:
+(a) under Rule 9.2.4(a) can only be effected on the Capacity Market Register and the Capacity Market Metering Register after the T-1 Auction for the relevant Delivery Year has concluded (or, in the case of an SA Agreement, after 30th May 2017) and provided that:

 (i) in the case of a Prospective Generating CMU and its second or third Delivery Year, it has achieved the Substantial Completion Milestone by the Prequalification Results Day for the T-1 Auction for that Delivery Year; and